ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-3.md

 the morgage pool investment.

-The mortgage pool currently trades at a premium since its coupon of 3.5 percent is greater than the discount rate of 3.25 percent.As a result, prepayment is detrimental to investors, as well as the recipients of the servicing and guarantee cash flows.
+The mortgage pool currently trades at a premium since its coupon of 3.5 percent is greater than the discount rate of 3.25 percent.
+As a result, prepayment is detrimental to investors, as well as the recipients of the servicing and guarantee cash flows.
 The NPV of every tranche declines, except for the principal-only B tranche.